mkitzan/constexpr-sql/README.md

 - SQL query syntax for data processing
 - `SELECT` data querying
 - `AS` column renaming
-- `CROSS JOIN` (note: all column names of each relation must be the unique)
+- `CROSS JOIN` (note: all column names of each relation must be unique)
 - `NATURAL JOIN` (note: natural join will attempt to join on the first column of each relation)
 - `WHERE` clause predicates on numeric and `std::string` types
 - Wildcard selection with `*`